jdnickell/polygon-client-net/README.md

 # polygon-client-net
 An unofficial and incomplete .net client library for the Polygon.io REST and WebSocket API.
+At the moment, I'm just adding things to this public repo as needed for functionality in another project.

 ## REST API spec